jonybet/hangmanProject/README.md

 Create a scores tally to let the user know how many times they won or lost

-Ask user wants to keep playing or quit.
+Ask user if they want to keep playing or quit.

 Example Output: